Juksuu/MatchUp/README.md

 - `!kill` Kill self in game
 - `!bot_ct` Add bot for ct

+### Always

+- `!reset` Reset MatchUp

 ## Console Commands

-- `matchup_reconfigure` This command tells MatchUp to reload the configuration (maps and settings).
-This only has an effect during the Setup phase
+- `matchup_reconfigure` This command lets MatchUp reload the maps and settings.
+This is only allowed during the setup phase.

 ## Configuration